- Factors that Affect Pricing

 The main factors that affect animation production cost are:

-– Deadlines.
-Is the deadline tight or is it a lower priority?
+Deadlines.
+Is the deadline tight, or is it a lower priority?
+A short deadline might require overtime and other extra production expenses.

 Another factor that you should discuss with your production team is which stages of the project you’d like to delegate.
-Let’s break this down in more detail below.
+We'll break this down in more detail below after understanding how much does really animation cost per minute.

 Should I Outsource a Section or the Whole Production?